The French land agency 'SAFER' has a right of first purchase on a great deal of rural property in France, so what are the rules that apply?

 Moreover, the process through which SAFER use their droit de premption lacks a degree of transparency, to say the least.

-The process often begins by an official notification to the farming community of the prospective sale.
+The process often begins by an official notification to the local council and farming community of the prospective sale.

 If there is interest in some or all of the land by an existing farmer, SAFER may then intervene to buy the land or property using their right of pre-emption, and then sell some or all of it on to one or more local farmers who may have expressed an interest in buying it.